-Naturally occurring in clay, talc is comprised of silicon, oxygen, and magnesium and is known for its softness.
-Found in many cosmetic products and powders, which have been marketed to help with wetness, chaffing, rashes, and odor, talc-based powders have been used for decades by women to dust their perineum area, sanitary pads, and undergarments to keep the groin area cool and to inhibit the development of vaginal odors.
+Naturally occurring in clay, talc is comprised of silicon, oxygen, and magnesium.
+It is known for its softness.
+Found in many cosmetic products and powders which have been marketed to help with wetness, chaffing, rashes, and odor, talc-based powders have been used for decades by women to dust their perineum area, sanitary pads, and undergarments to keep the groin area cool and to inhibit the development of vaginal odors.

 In 2006, according to the International Agency for Research on Cancer, talcum powder was classified as a potential human carcinogen if used in the genital area of women.
-And as far back as 1982, Harvard professor Dr. Daniel W. Cramer, compared over 200 women with ovarian cancer against 215 healthy women as a control, and found that those who used talcum powder had twice the risk of getting ovarian cancer, and three times the risk for those who used it regularly.
-Since then, 20 epidemiological studies have been conducted and found that long-term use of talcum powder in the perineum area has an increased risk of 33 percent for women developing ovarian cancer.
+As far back as 1982, Harvard professor Dr. Daniel W. Cramer compared over 200 women with ovarian cancer against 215 healthy women as a control and found that those who used talcum powder had twice the risk of getting ovarian cancer (3 times the risk for those who used it regularly).
+Since then, 20 epidemiological studies have been conducted and found that long-term use of talcum powder in the perineum area has an increased risk of 33% for women developing ovarian cancer.

 Talcum Powder in the Courts

 Since then, thousands of women have come forward to file suits for talcum powder-related ovarian cancer.
-And in 2014, a year after Berg won her suit, two class action lawsuits, one in California and one in Illinois, sought to show Johnson & Johnson’s responsibility for knowing about the cancer risks and not warning women on the potential dangers of using their products.
+In 2014, class action lawsuits in California and Illinois sought to show Johnson & Johnson’s responsibility for knowing about the cancer risks and not warning women on the potential dangers of using their products.

-While a multitude of women have filed lawsuits against Johnson & Johnson relating to talcum powder use in their genital area, and even with the overwhelming evidence of serious health risks, there is still a lack of warning labels on major manufacturers of talcum powder products.
+While a multitude of women have filed lawsuits against Johnson & Johnson relating to talcum powder use in their genital area, and even with the overwhelming evidence of serious health risks, there is still a lack of warning labels on talcum powder products.

-At Harvey L. Walner & Associates, Ltd. we are Chicago personal injury lawyers dedicated to holding the responsible party liable for any harm done to you or your loved ones.
+At Walner Law®, we are Chicago personal injury lawyers dedicated to holding the responsible party liable for any harm done to you or your loved ones.
 It’s not just about money, but justice.
-With decades of experience filing defective product suits we have the knowledge to get you the compensation and retribution you deserve.
+With decades of experience filing defective product suits, we have the knowledge to get you the compensation and retribution you deserve.